Anju982/ProxyServerHTTPS/README.md

 - **Error Resilience**: Continues working even when proxies fail
 - **Performance Monitoring**: Built-in status dashboard
 - **Testing Suite**: Automated testing for validation

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## 📞 Support

+If you encounter any issues or have questions:
+- Open an issue on GitHub
+- Check the [HTTPS_GUIDE.md](HTTPS_GUIDE.md) for detailed implementation information
+- Review the test files for usage examples

+## 🌟 Acknowledgments

+- Thanks to ProxyScrape API for providing free proxy services
+- Built with Python's standard library for maximum compatibility
+- Inspired by the need for reliable HTTPS proxy solutions in web scraping